qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

   # ...
 ```

-Note: the generated files for other CI providers also allow you to comment in code to run tests on a schedule.
-The process to update when to run tests is very similar to the examples that follow.
+Note: you can also run tests on a schedule with other CI providers.
+See [documentation on setting up CI](set_up_ci) to learn more.

 You can control how often tests are run using [cron syntax](https://crontab.guru/).
 By default the value `"0 * * * *"` is specified by the `cron` key, which will run your tests every hour on the hour.

 If you want to run your tests more or less frequently, change the value specified by the `cron` key in your workflow file.
-For example, we'll update our workflow file to run tests once a day at midnight.
+For example, we'll update our workflow file to run tests once a day at midnight UTC.

 ```yaml
 name: qawolf